Japan: Where Tradition Meets The New

 Kyoto

 Many large Japanese cities are bustling with busy streets and neon lights.
-Meanwhile, Kyoto is known to be more traditional with temples and impeccably dressed geishas.
-Many traditional arts and crafts are kept alive in Kyoto by its artisans from generation to generation.
+Meanwhile, Kyoto is renowned for its traditional temples and impeccably dressed geishas.
+Many traditional arts and crafts are passed down from generation to generation in Kyoto by the city’s artisans.
 If you want to be immersed in Japanese culture, then Kyoto is the city for you.

 Sapporo

 This city is often overlooked on Japan itineraries.
-However, Sapporo is a dynamic city that offers everything you want, from a booming food scene to neon-lit nightlife and shopping centers galore.
-In winter, Sapporo is focused around nearby ski fields.
-In February, the Sapporo’s population almost doubles because of their famous Snow Festival.
-During summer, Sapporo is known for being the perfect destination because it hosts many food and beer festivals.
+However, Sapporo is a dynamic city that offers everything you want, from a thriving food scene to vibrant nightlife and numerous shopping centers.
+In winter, Sapporo focuses on nearby ski resorts.
+In February, Sapporo’s population almost doubles because of its famous Snow Festival.
+During the summer, Sapporo is renowned as a perfect destination, hosting numerous food and beer festivals.